alex-paynedwyer/single-molecule-tools-alpd/README.md

 `ImEx1`: uses the OME `bftools` and `bioformats` modules to open various life science image formats.
 `LaserOn3`: calculates the first illuminated frame based on the maximum total intensity; for use when the excitation is not triggered by the camera.
 `FrameAverage2`: calculates an image averaged over a set number of frames.
-`findSpots4`: finds candidate spots using a range of deterministic kernel methods including top-hat filtering, Otsu thresholding and/or morphological transformations.
+`findSpots4`: finds candidate foci using a range of deterministic kernel methods including top-hat filtering, Otsu thresholding and/or morphological transformations.
-`findSpotCentre3`: performs iterative Gaussian masking to find spot centre and total intensity.
+`findSpotCentre3`: performs iterative Gaussian masking to find foci centre and total intensity.
 `fit2DgaussianFixedCenter2`: fits a constrained elliptical Gaussian mask to find `sigma_x`,`sigma_y` and central intensity.
 `MergeCoincidentCandidates2`: will use pairwise distances to remove candidates which are too close to be resolved.
 `iterate1DgaussianFixedCenter2`: finds the width of the point-spread-function (PSF) by masking with Gaussian masks of different sizes.
-`LinkSpots4`: links spots into tracks based on proximity.
+`LinkSpots4`: links foci into tracks based on proximity.

 ### Output
 The output ('**`_TRACKS.mat`**') includes the following: